AlbertGallegoJimenez/SEATool/README.md

 > [!WARNING]
 > Note that both **Baseline** and **Shorelines** must be defined in a projected coordinate system, not a geographic coordinate system.
+> These layers must be stored as **Feature Classes in the Geodatabase** of the ArcGIS project.

 ### Installation